uriahjb/symphotron/README.md

 * platforms
   * platform specific common code currently just for the m4 ... if we end up using multiple platforms, hopefully not :)

+First Steps:
+* Add yourself to the Team Members list
+* Copy stm32f37x_common into platforms/m4
+* Edit the Makefile in instruments/template and make the template code.

 Team Members:
 ============
-Note: add yourself to this list
 * Uriah Baalke
 * Tyler Barkin